Rational symbolic powers of ideals: Introduction

 \section{Introduction}

 \emph{Symbolic powers} of ideals have long been a fundamental object of study in commutative algebra, arising naturally in algebraic geometry through their connection with vanishing conditions along varieties.
 Their structure and asymptotic behavior have been central to major advances, such as the uniform containment theorems of Ein--Lazarsfeld--Smith \cite{ELS}, Hochster--Huneke \cite{HH}, and Ma--Schwede \cite{MS}, as well as the Zariski--Nagata theorem (see, for example, \cite{Dd2018}).
-In contrast, \emph{rational powers} of ideals, introduced by Huneke and Swanson \cite{sh}, are much less understood (see also \cite{bisui2024rational}).
-Rational powers interpolate between integral powers, providing a finer filtration of ideals.
+In contrast, \emph{rational powers} of ideals, introduced by Swanson and Huneke \cite{sh}, are much less understood (see for instance \cite{bisui2024rational}, or \cite{DONGRE202339} for the case of monomial ideals).
+Rational powers interpolate between integral closures of ordinary powers, providing a finer filtration of ideals.

 The goal of this paper is to connect these two directions by introducing and studying the notion of \emph{rational symbolic powers}.
-If $R$ is a regular local (or graded) ring and $I \subseteq R$ is an ideal, we define the $u$-th rational symbolic power of $I$, for $u \in \QQ_{>0}$, by
+If $R$ is a Noetherian ring and $I \subseteq R$ is an ideal, we define the $u$-th rational symbolic power of $I$, for $u \in \QQ_+$, by

 where $\overline{I^u}$ is the $u$-th rational power of $I$ in the sense of \cite{sh}.